zabio3/godolint/README.md

 ```
 Available options:
   --ignore RULECODE     A rule to ignore.
 If present, the ignore list in the
                         config file is ignored

+Other Commands:
+  --help        -h      Help about any command
+  --version     -v      Print the version information
 ```

 ##### Example